rekhaeshwar/python-prometheus/README.md

 <img src="images/k8s_resources.PNG" height="250">

 ### Adding the application endpoints to Prometheus
-The pods running the application are deployed with below annaotations.
+The pods running the application are deployed with below annotations.

 ```bash
   annotations: